Best Dog Breed for Special Needs Child

 That’s what I heard in the podcast of Mike O’Sullivan on VOA.
 That was an ennobling story.

-When I recalled, it provoked a question in me of which is the brilliant touching story for special needs child today?
+When I recalled, it provoked a question in me what is the brilliant touching story for special needs children today?

 Come with me and find out.